Kenicki/Kenicki/README.md

-# 👋 Hi, I'm Kelvin Chege
+# 👋 Hi, I'm Kelvin

 Welcome to my GitHub profile!
 I'm a data-driven problem solver passionate about using technology to create insights, build intelligent systems, and drive impactful decisions.